varnerlab/CHEME-1800-Computing-Book/_sources/unit-2-data/laes.md

 (content:references:solution-approaches)=
-## Direct and iterative solution approaches
+## Solution approaches for square systems
 The naive way to solve a system of LAEs for the unknown vector $\mathbf{x}$ is to directly compute the matrix inverse $\mathbf{A}^{-1}$.
 A matrix inverse has the property $\mathbf{A}^{-1}\mathbf{A}=\mathbf{I}$, where $\mathbf{I}$ denotes the _identity matrix_.
 Thus, if a matrix inverse exists, the unknown vector $\mathbf{x}$ can be computed as:

 $$\mathbf{x} = \mathbf{A}^{-1}\mathbf{b}$$